 - are able to set up and conduct tasks in a targeted way, both individually and as a member of a group, to recognise deficiencies in their own actions and knowledge and to take measures in order to repair these deficiencies.

-Specific learning outcomes for Language and Communication Coaching
+Specific learning outcomes for Language Variation and Multilingualism:

-- have knowledge of fundamental and applied academic research in the field of second-language acquisition, and in particular in teaching aimed at specific linguistic objectives
+- has knowledge of fundamental and applied academic research in the area of language variation and/or multilingualism and their interaction.

 Specific learning outcomes for Taal- en Spraakpathologie (TSP):